ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Individual Text Protection

+\textbf{Informed Attacks and Reducibility.} The informed adversary assumptions in our instance exploitation metric naturally lead to stronger attack strategies.
+By leveraging the same knowledge (access to $D_{\backslash \x}$ and $\mathcal{T}$), an adversary can construct an enhanced attack $\mathcal{A}_\text{target}^\text{info}$ that prioritizes guessing on candidates with top instance exploitation scores rather than raw loss rankings, as formalized in \Cref{alg:informed-adv}.

+This provides theoretical justification for our metric through privacy game reducibility~\cite{balle2022reconstructing, salem2023sok}.
+When privacy game $G_1$ is reducible to $G_2$ (i.e., $G_1$ is at most as hard as $G_2$), any defense effective against $G_1$ also protects against $G_2$.
+Our exploitation metric captures the advantage of a highly informed adversary $\mathcal{A}_\text{target}^\text{info}$, which is similar to informed MIA attacks reducible to data extraction and standard MIAs.
+Thus, defenses that reduce exploitation scores provide protection against a broad spectrum of weaker attacks.
+This is particularly relevant in practice, as real-world adversaries rarely access the complete training dataset $D_{\backslash\x}$ and exact training procedure $\mathcal{T}$ assumed by the adversary in our metric.

-\textbf{Connection to DP.} Due to the data-processing inequality of differential privacy (DP), the instance exploitation of each training sample is bounded by its DP budget as shown in \Cref{lemma:dp}.
-The transition from DP to instance exploitation is one-directional because \Cref{def:exploit} is an evaluation metric rather than an algorithm that provides theoretical DP guarantee. \begin{lemma} If $\mathcal{T}$ performs $(\epsilon, \delta)$-DP training, the accurate instance exploitation for any sample $x$ in any $D$ satisfies $\mathbf{Ex}(\x; D, \mathcal{T}) \leq \epsilon$ with a failure probability of $\delta$. \end{lemma}
+\textbf{Connection to DP.} If a model is trained with differential privacy (DP), by the data-processing inequality, the instance exploitation of each training sample is bounded by its DP budget as shown in \Cref{lemma:dp}.
+The transition from DP to instance exploitation is one-directional because \Cref{def:exploit} is an evaluation metric rather than an algorithm that provides theoretical DP guarantee. \begin{lemma} If $\mathcal{T}$ performs $(\epsilon, \delta)$-DP training, the instance exploitation for any sample $\x$ in any $D$ satisfies $\mathbf{Ex}(\x; D, \mathcal{T}) \leq \epsilon$ with a failure probability of $\delta$. \end{lemma}

-\textbf{Approximation for Efficient Estimation.} We note that estimating the accurate instance exploitation requires training the excluding model $\theta_{\backslash \x}$ for each $\x$, which is inefficient.
-Assuming only a portion of instances $D_\text{pro} \subset D$ requires protection, we train and approximate $\theta_{\backslash \x}$ by excluding $D_\text{pro}$ from $D$ for efficient estimation: